sensu/sensu-docs/content/sensu-go/6.4/operations/monitor-sensu/monitor-sensu-with-sensu.md

 For more information about using Sensu plugins, see [Use dynamic runtime assets to install plugins][1].

 {{% notice note %}}
-**NOTE**: This guide describes approaches for monitoring a single backend.
-These strategies are also useful for monitoring individual members of a backend cluster.
+**NOTE**: Although this guide describes approaches for monitoring a single backend, these strategies are also useful for monitoring individual members of a backend cluster.

 This guide does not describe Sensu agent [keepalive monitoring](../../../observability-pipeline/observe-schedule/agent/#keepalive-monitoring).
 {{% /notice %}}

-The following ports and endpoints are monitored as part of this guide:
+The checks in this guide monitoring the following ports and endpoints:

 | Port | Endpoint | Description |
 |------|----------|-------------|